© 2023 ELECTRIFICATION COALITION

 Application announced by funding notice annually

 Conservation Innovation Grants allow eligible applicants to design and enact programs that support conservation on private lands.
 Three funding categories exist with different eligible applicants: national competitive grants, state competitive grants, and national “on-farm” trials.
 EV charging infrastructure is likely an eligible project.
 Local governments, Indian tribes, individuals, and agricultural businesses that plan to install EV charging infrastructure (for light-, medium-, and heavy-duty vehicles) should also take note of this program.
+Applicants will note that the timing of funding notices depends on each grant.

 Distributed by Federal Aviation Administration